Erhesvara/Word-Counter/README.md

 ## About The Project

-This project demonstrates a chatbot implemented in Python for console interaction.
+This project demonstrates a counting of words using the python console interaction.

 Feature:
 * Chat Console: Engage in conversations with the Python chatbot within the console.